25 Feb 6 calming yoga poses for a better night’s sleep

 To help release tension, use each inhalation to create space in your abdomen and each exhalation to coax your muscles to adapt to the twist.

 6. Reclining Bound Angle (Supta Baddha Konasana)

-A great hip-opening pose, place a pillow length ways underneath your back and with every exhale let go, deeper into the pillow and really feel the benefits of this supported inner hip opener.
-Supta Baddha Konasana can help to relive symptoms of stress, so start reclining all you corporate workers.
+A great hip-opening pose, place a pillow lengthways underneath your back and with every exhale let go, deeper into the pillow and really feel the benefits of this supported inner hip opener.
+Supta Baddha Konasana can help to relieve symptoms of stress, so start reclining all your corporate workers.